Wirecloud/spy-wiring-widget/README.md

 The Spy Wiring widget is a WireCloud widget that provides an easy way to inspect the data that travels trough the wiring.

-Latest version of this widget is always [provided in FIWARE lab](https://store.lab.fiware.org/search/keyword/KurentoStarterKit) where you can make use of it on the [Mashup portal](https://mashup.lab.fiware.org/)

 Build
 -----